stitchdata/docs/_destinations/data-dot-world.md

 connection-methods: "SSH, SSL"
 supported-versions: "n/a"

-nested-structures: true ## if true, natively supports nested structures
+nested-structure-support: true ## if true, natively supports nested structures
 case: "Case Insensitive"
-table-name-limit: "" ## max # of characters
+table-name-limit: "n/a" ## max # of characters
-column-name-limit: "" ## max # of characters
+column-name-limit: "n/a" ## max # of characters
 column-limit: "" ## max # of columns allowed in tables
 timestamp-range: ""
 timezones: